titanjer/scraper/README.md

 - Please use **'pasre_product'** to be the parsing method for product.
 - Please add node's XPath in the spider class variable **'xpaths'** dict.
 We will use these information to check your spider.
 - Please raises ValueError if the page have no data for the XPath to any **Required Fields**.
+- Please use **'copy.deepcopy'** to generate item for each different product variation.
 - To complete the job, we'd only be requiring the **spiders/store.py** file from you.
 Please send it by email.